larsbuntemeyer/notebooks/README.md

 ## Requirements

-The most important packages that will make your work with heavy cmip datasets easier are:
+The most important packages that will make your work with heavy cmip datasets in ipython easier are:

   - python=3
   - ipykernel